Explained: What is a No Claims Discount?

 What happens to my NCD if I end up making a claim?

 In the unfortunate event that you do need to make a claim and you are at fault, or where the insurer cannot recover costs from another party, your No Claims Discount may be reduced or lost.
+If a claim leaves you driving a replacement, see how long you can keep a courtesy car for the time limits involved.

 For example: One claim could reduce your No Claims Discount by two years, or multiple claims in a short period may result in the No Claims Discount being reset to zero.
+Total-loss claims are particularly costly - see car write-off categories explained for what each ABI category means.

 However, in the event the claim is due to an accident where the other driver is at fault and their insurer pays for the damages, your No Claims Discount could remain unaffected, but again, this varies between insurance providers.